What Does it Take to Be a Cement Mason or Concrete Finisher?

 Occupation Description Smooth and finish surfaces of poured concrete, such as floors, walks, sidewalks, roads, or curbs using a variety of hand and power tools.
 Align forms for sidewalks, curbs, or gutters; patch voids; and use saws to cut expansion joints.

-A Day in the Life of a Cement Mason or Concrete Finisher
+Cement Mason or Concrete Finisher Responsibilities

 - Mold expansion joints and edges, using edging tools, jointers, and straightedge.